Chihsheng Jin

 FACTS.Lab

-At FACTS.Lab, I worked on a series projects related to structured representations of events, event extraction and event retrieval.
+Working on a series of projects related to structured representations of events, event extraction and event retrieval.

 Shanghai AI Lab